shilpe26/CarRace/README.md

 # CarRace
-Car Racer using html, css and js
+Car Racer using HTML, CSS, and JS

 A quick review to the project https://shilpe26.github.io/CarRace/